covid-19-sds/covid-19-sds.github.io/index.md

 **Notice:** This results are preliminary and they have not yet been peer-reviewed.
 We will be updating them with new results and analysis.
 This work is licensed under a Creative Commons Attribution 4.0 International License.

-A extended version of this report can be downloaded [here](/assets/pdfs/2020-03-22_Preliminary_Report_Effectiveness_of_social_distance_strategies_COVID-19.pdf).
+A extended version of this report can be downloaded [here](/assets/pdfs/Preliminary_Report_Effectiveness_of_social_distance_strategies_COVID-19.pdf).

 <br>

 ## Key findings

-  1. **School closures do not have a major impact on controlling the epidemic**, despite closing them infections keep occurring within the households and the community layers.
+  1. **School closures do not have a major impact on controlling the epidemic**, despite closing them, infections keep occurring within the households and the community layers.

   2. **Passive social distance strategies are not enough to contain the epidemic**, active strategies need to be established.
 For instance, large scale testing, remote symptoms monitoring, isolation and contact tracing.

-  3. **School closures and Self distancing at 90% of adoption is a feasible strategy for minimizing the effects of the epidemic**, but only if they are applied for a large period of time and follow by active measures.
+  3. **School closures and Self distancing at 90% of adoption is a feasible strategy for minimizing the effects of the epidemic**, but only if they are applied for a large period of time.

-  4. **A full confinement is not feasible and will not solve the problem**, without active measures in place after the confinement there would be a new outbreak.
+  4. **A full confinement is not feasible and will not solve the problem**, without active measures in place after the confinement, since there would be a new outbreak.

-  5. If high resolution mobility data is available, **our data-driven approach with real world data can ingest new cities or countries quite easily** to measure the evolution of social distance strategies and the epidemic.
+  5. If high resolution mobility data is available, **our data-driven approach with real world data can be easily replicated for new cities or countries** to measure the impact of social distance strategies and the epidemic.

+## Abbrevations

+* ILI = Influenza-like Illness
+* SIR = Susceptible Infected Recovered
+* SEIR = Susceptieble Exposed Infected Recovered

 <br>

 ## Background

-Current situation of emergency is global.
-In less than three months of social distance strategies that they started to be in place, there are more than 23 countries with more than 1.000 infected cases by COVID-19.
-Each of them with different mitigation and suppression strategies that use social distance tactics.
+The current situation of emergency is global.
+As of today, March 22nd 2020, there are more than 23 countries with more than 1.000 infected cases by COVID-19, in the exponential growth phase of the disease.

-The results of this variance in strategies is that the balance of infected cases and deaths by country are different, putting millions of people at risk of death or saving millions of lives.
+Furthermore, there are different mitigation and suppression strategies in place worldwide, but many of them are based on enforcing, to a more or less extent, the so-called social distancing.

+The impact and outcomes of the adopted measures are yet to be contrasted and quantified.
+Therefore, realistic modeling approaches could provide important clues about what to expect and what could be the best course of actions.
+Such modeling efforts could potentially save thousands, if not millions of lives.

-Our report has preliminary results that try to respond to the following answers to the COVID-19 epidemic and the mitigation strategies based on social distance:
+Our report contains preliminary results that aim at answering the following questions in relation to the spread and control of the COVID-19 pandemic:

-* What is the impact of current social distance strategies over the epidemic?
+* What is the expected impact of current social distancing strategies?

-* For how long do they need to be in place?
-How many people will be infected?
-Who has been infected?
+* How long should such measures need to be in place?

+* How many people will be infected and at which social level?

-* How do R(t) and the epidemic dynamic change based on adding strategies?
+* How do R(t) and the epidemic dynamic change based on the adopted strategies?

-* What is the probability of having a second outbreak?
+* What is the probability of having a second outbreak, i.e., a reemergence?

-* If so, How much time do we have to get ready?
+* If there is a reemergence, how much time do we have to get ready?

-* Which is the best strategy to minimize the current epidemic and get ready for a second outbreak?
+* What is the best strategy to minimize the current epidemic and get ready for a second wave?

-We test a set of six passive social distance strategies and what if cases to respond previous questions.
+In this report, we provide details of the data analyzed, the methodology (and its limitations) employed as well as a quantitative and qualitative assessment of strategies based on social distancing and corresponding what-if-scenarios for control and mitigation.

-## Data
+## Data & Methods

+### _Mobility and synthetic data for building the contact network_

 We used detailed mobility data and sociodemographic data from the Boston area, from CubeIQ and US Census, respectively.